jybsuper/jybsuper.github.io/_posts/2025-06-29-multiturn_forward_pass.md

 1. **Duplicate Assistant Messages**: Include each assistant message twice in the input sequence:
    - First copy: Without reasoning (for context)
-   - Second copy: With reasoning (for learning)
+   - Second copy: With reasoning (for loss calculation)

 2. **Custom Attention Patterns**: Design the mask so that:
    - All tokens attend to non-reasoning versions of previous assistant messages
-   - Current assistant message tokens attend to their own reasoning content
+   - Current assistant tokens attend to their own reasoning content
-   - Human and other messages follow standard causal attention
+   - Other messages follow standard causal attention

 3. **Adjusted Position IDs**: Since we have duplicate content, position IDs no longer monotonically increase.
-Each duplicated token pair shares the same position ID to maintain positional consistency:
+Each copy of the same message starts from the same position id to maintain positional consistency.

+The following visualization shows how this works at the message level:

 ![Custom 2D Attention Mask and Position IDs](/assets/img/posts/multiturn-forward-pass/2D-custom-attention-mask.png)

-In this visualization (shown at message level for clarity), you can see how:
-- Green cells indicate where tokens can attend
-- Red cells block attention to reasoning content from previous turns
+Red cells block attention to previous reasoning content while green cells allow normal attention flow.
-- Position IDs properly handle the duplicate messages

 ### Attention Backend Support

-Different attention implementations vary in their support for custom attention masks:
+Different attention implementations have varying support for custom masks:

 **Flash Attention 2** - No custom mask support:
 ```python